palmetto/palmetto-components/README.md

 ## Contributing

 Issues and PRs welcome!
-See [HERE](https://github.com/palmetto/palmetto-components/blob/master/docs/CONTRIBUTING.md) for our contribution guide.
+See [HERE](https://github.com/palmetto/palmetto-components/blob/master/docs/CONTRIBUTING.md) for our Contribution Guide.

 ## Raising an Issue